 An MDS nurse does MDS (Minimum Data Set) assessments in Skilled Nursing Facilities (SNFs) or Long Term Care Facilities (LTCs).
 These facilities can also be termed as skilled rehab facilities, nursing homes, convalescent hospitals, rehab and wellness centers, transitional care units or post-acute care facilities.
 MDS assessments are done according to strict schedules set by the Centers for Medicare and Medicaid Services (CMS).
 These assessments have questions that need answers collected from different observation periods during the resident's stay.
 The answers are coded on the paper MDS assessment form or encoded into an MDS program.
 The assessment need to be accurate and involve interviewing patients (residents) or their family, assessing the resident, reviewing the whole chart, reviewing other medical records not yet in the chart (narcotic records, treatment sheets, therapy treatment logs, ADL charting by CNAs, RNA logs and vaccination logs) and interviewing staff involved in the resident's care during all shifts.

 An MDS nurse coordinates with the Interdisciplinary Team for timely MDS assessment completion.
 Coding, calculating, signing, completing and submitting (transmitting) the MDS to a government data base depend on specific instructions and may have over-lapping time frames of due dates - all explained in the Resident Assessment Instrument (RAI) User's Manual or, in short, the RAI or MDS manual.
-The RAI manual is released by CMS and is revised accordingly.
+The RAI manual is released by CMS.
+Updated versions are posted in cms.gov.

 An MDS nurse does care plans.
-Completing the MDS depends on the type of MDS assessment scheduled that is due; therefore, the MDS nurse usually sets up certain MDS completion to parallel which resident is scheduled for the Care Plan Meeting or IDT meeting scheduled in these facilities.
-For example, if a resident had an Admission MDS due, that Admission MDS gets completed and helps determine what needs to be added to the care plan to complete the care plan that should have already been initiated since day one upon admission by the team.
+Completing the MDS depends on the type of MDS assessment that is due; therefore, the MDS nurse usually sets up certain MDS completion to parallel which resident is scheduled for the Care Plan Meeting or IDT meeting.
+For example, if a resident had an Admission MDS due, that Admission MDS gets completed and helps determine what needs to be added to complete the care plan, the care plan that should have already been initiated since day one upon admission by the team.
 Afterwards, the MDS nurse may be the one who notifies the Interdisciplinary Team that the resident will be listed for upcoming care plan meeting.